Organized travel for gracious living and stress-free travel.

 If it does, don’t worry.
 Almost all airlines now will have your luggage delivered to your hotel at their expense, but do make sure to go their lost luggage office at the airport to fill out all the appropriate paperwork [ having your hotel’s information: phone number, address, cross street with you, on the list you’ve prepared ahead of time, is very helpful at this point ].

-It’s also a good idea to carry your tickets, money, driver’s licence, passport and credit cards in a few different places.
-In case of accidental theft it is better to have just one item, as opposed to all of them, needing to be replaced.
+It’s also a good idea to carry your tickets, money, driver’s license, passport and credit cards in a few different places.
+In case of theft, only one item needs to be replaced.
+Not all.

 Lastly, be sure to pack some healthy snacks so your body doesn’t feel sluggish when you arrive and download the books or magazines you’d like to read on your e-reader ahead of time, so you’re ready if there are travel delays.
 Travel is one of the best ways to enjoy your favorite books or magazines that you don’t have time to read at home.